Chat Metadata Pass-Through

 }

-If the mentor's responses don't align with the expected behavior, adjust the system prompt to instruct the mentor on how to use the metadata fields.
+If the agent's responses don't align with the expected behavior, adjust the system prompt to instruct the agent on how to use the metadata fields.

 Architecture Reference